snipem/gameprices/README.md

 -------
 You may run this script with the following command lines:

+### Searching for the CID of an item

 Define the name of a game and the store.
-Get a CID as result, will return EP0101-ULES01372_00-GPCMETALGE000001

-	python psnpricealert.py --search "metal gear solid peace walker psp" --store DE/de ||
+	python psnpricealert.py --search "metal gear solid peace walker psp" --store DE/de

-	echo "Did not find a unique CID.
-See log for further details.
-Be more precise"
+You will get a result containing one to many search results with the CID

+	EP0101-ULES01372_00-GPCMETALGE000001	Metal Gear Solid: Peace Walker [PSP]	[u'PS Vita', u'PSP\xae']	Vollversion

-Check if desired price has been met.
-Price is in local currency.
+### Check if desired price has been met

+The price is in local currency.
 As exit statuses render the outcome of the alert, you may send you e-mails or desktop notifications with "&&" or "||".
 In this example, there is a string printed to the console.

 	python psnpricealert.py --cid EP0101-ULES01372_00-GPCMETALGE000001 --store DE/de --price 15.00 &&
 	echo "Price matched, let's buy Metal Gear Solid PW"